AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 1. For multiple inheritance, parent contracts should be ordered by seniority, from the highest to the lowest.
 For example: `contract Son is Gatherfather, Father`.
 A error will be thrown if the order is not correct.

-2. If a function exists in multiple parent contracts, it must be overriden in the child contract, otherwise an error will occur.
+2. If a function exists in multiple parent contracts, it must be overridden in the child contract, otherwise an error will occur.

 3. When a function exists in multiple parent contracts, you need to put all parent contract names after the `override` keyword.
 For example: `override(Grandfather, Father)`.